Home » Features » A List of Current Aldi Private Label House Brands

 Pueblo Lindo: an Aldi “Hispanic favorites” line that, I assume, positions itself as somewhat more authentic than, say, Casa Mamita.
 The lineup includes beans, peppers, tortillas, and a few sauces.

-Season’s Choice: an expansive label that includes frozen vegetables, frozen potato products, and a few other selections.
-I love the hash browns.
+Season’s Choice: an expansive label that includes basic frozen vegetables, frozen potato products, and specialties like green bean casserole and eggplant fries.

 Serra: the Aldi women’s line of clothing and accessories.
-They are generally nice, although they tend to run a little small (and unlike Royal Class, this does not seem to have improved over the years, not yet.)
-My wife likes the infinity scarves and some of the camisoles and long-sleeved t-shirts for layering.
-She has had bad to so-so experiences with the pajamas.
+They tend to have unpredictable sizing and proportions (and unlike Royal Class, this does not seem to have improved over the years, not yet.)
+My wife likes some of the camisoles and long-sleeved t-shirts for layering, and she has an Aldi jacket she likes.
+She has had bad to so-so experiences with the dresses, sweaters, and swimsuits.

 Simply Nature: formerly known by the slightly different stylizing SimplyNature, this is an Aldi label for items the grocer says are made with all-natural or organic ingredients.
-It includes a variety of products, from apple juice to spaghetti.
+It includes a variety of products, from soup to our favorite whole grain bread.

 Skylite: accessories for travel and getting around, including luggage and the occasional umbrella.

-SOHL: an Aldi furniture line, which appears to have made its debut in the spring of 2017.
+SOHL Furniture: an Aldi furniture line, which appears to have made its debut in the spring of 2017.
 We like some of it more than others.
+Also, we haven’t had great experiences when we need warranty service with SOHL Furniture products.

 Southern Grove: nuts, dried fruits, trail mix, and the like.
 The peanuts aren’t as good as Planters, in my opinion, but I like them better than other generic store brands and they are a staple in the house.